 4. John Cryan, the neuroscientist from University College of Cork in Ireland, points out that some of the gut bacteria can activate the vagus nerve.

-The vagus nerve is the main line of communication between the gut and brain.
+The vagus nerve is the main line of communication between the gut and the brain

-Can you imagine how important is to have a healthy gut bacteria?
+Can you imagine how important it is to have healthy gut bacteria?

-You see that the gut bacteria for brain offers many benefits.
+You see that the gut bacteria for the brain offers many benefits.

 The Connection Between Gut Bacteria and Type 2 Diabetes

 Dr. Max Nieuwdorp, a researcher in Amsterdam, found out how to reverse type 2 diabetes.
 He did fecal transplantations for 250 participants in the studies.
-Diabetes was reversed changing the constitution of the gut bacteria.
-Does is not fascinating?
+Diabetes was reversed, changing the constitution of the gut bacteria.
+Is it not fascinating?

 The Role of Environmental Factors

-Researchers found out that our genes are responsible for about 10 percent of human disease.
-The rest 90 percents influenced by harmful environmental factors.
+Researchers found that our genes are responsible for about 10 percent of human diseases.
+The rest, 90 percent, were influenced by harmful environmental factors.